Join the RHS today and support our charitable work

 The bell-shaped flowers of Spanish bluebells and the hybrids between this and the English (known as H. × massartiana) open more widely than on English bluebells, with the petal tips just flaring outwards or curling back only slightly.
 Some flowers may droop from one side, but most are arranged all around the stem and held more erect.
 The anthers of Spanish and hybrid bluebells are usually pale to dark blue, and the leaves are wider, up to 3-3.5cm (about 1¼in) across.

-Bluebells can spread rapidly, sending out underground runners, on the end of which new bulbs form.
-They also seed freely and often hybridize when grown together.
+Bluebells can spread rapidly.
+They seed freely and often hybridize when grown together.

 The bulbs can also persist in garden compost heaps.